makidoll/toxygen_wrapper/README.md

 * <https://github.com/TokTok/py-toxcore-c> Cython bindings.
   Incomplete and not really actively supported.
-Maybe it will get worked on in the future,  but TokTok seems to be working on java, go, etc. bindings instead.
-The code is based on a homebrew generator written in undocumented, uncommented code in a language almost nobody knows, or has by an anonymous team that is not open to suggestions.
+Maybe it will get worked on in the future,  but TokTok seems to be working on java, go, etc. bindings instead, based on a homebrew generator written in undocumented, uncommented code in a language almost nobody knows, that nobody has installed, written by anonymous coders that are not open to suggestions.
-  No support for NGC groups; no significant tests.
+  There's no active support by ```gdb`` for debugging Cython and python together like there is for cmake and ```gdb```.
+These bindings have no support for NGC groups; and no significant tests.

 * <https://github.com/oxij/PyTox>
   forked from https://github.com/aitjcize/PyTox